Steam engine – GAGE VR1A Graham Industries

 Seventeenth century room panelling installation

-Posted by jerry on March 10th, 2008 — Posted in DIY, Woodwork
+Posted by Jerry on March 10th, 2008 — Posted in DIY, Woodwork

 Not my room (pity) but I thought this was a wonderful challenge to set a woodworker.
 It seems that a person in the US bought a whole room’s worth of Jacobean seventeenth century English oak wood paneling at auction and has commissioned a woodworker to get it ready for installation.
 Trouble is, it’s been stored for years in separate components and needs to be re-assembled and adapted to fit a completely different room – for the second time.